telerik/winforms-docs/listview/export-data/spread-export.md

 ## Exporting Data

-To use the spread export functionality, an instance of the __ListViewSpreadExport__ object should be created, passing as parameter the __RadListView__ instance to export.
+To use the spread export functionality, an instance of the __ListViewSpreadExport__ object should be created, passing as a parameter the __RadListView__ instance to export.
 Afterwards, the __RunExport__ method will trigger the export process.
 The latter method accepts as parameter a filename of the file to be exported.

 You should pass an instance of a [SpreadExportRenderer]({%slug winforms/telerik-presentation-framework/export-renderers/spreadexportrenderer%}) to the export method as well.